April 24th, 2009 by xformed

 Jim Chapman loaned me the December 1988 Approach magazine, which his parents had saved all these years, so I could scan two articles, one by the SH-3 Helo pilot, CDR Waickwicz (later ADM), and the other by Jim.
 Click on the cover picture below to get to the .pdf of those pages from Approach.

 Well done, LT Ray Everts.Â Rest in peace.

 Other shipmates of the BONEFISH crew who were lost 4/24/2009 were:

 If anyone has any info regarding this disaster, particularly on the salvage operations, please leave a comment and let me know how to contact you.

 This entry was posted on Friday, April 24th, 2009 at 12:01 am and is filed under Public Service.
 You can follow any responses to this entry through the RSS 2.0 feed.
-You can leave a response, or trackback from your own site.
+Both comments and pings are currently closed.